 The ruble tumbled to its weakest level in 20 months and Russia’s bonds retreated after the Federal Reserve said it may curb stimulus this year, paring appetite for emerging-market assets.

-The Russian currency and bonds joined a global market rout after Fed Chairman Ben S. Bernanke said the regulator may start reducing bond purchases that have fueled asset-price gains, and end the program in 2014 should risks to the U.S. economy abate.
-Brent oil tumbled 2 percent to $104.04 per barrel.
+The Russian currency and debt joined a global market rout after Fed Chairman Ben S. Bernanke said the regulator may start reducing bond purchases that have fueled asset-price gains, and end the program in 2014 should risks to the U.S. economy abate.
+Brent oil tumbled 2.9 percent to $103.06 per barrel.
 Crude and natural gas provide about 50 percent of Russian state revenue.

-“There are no hysterics, but all bids in long-term bonds are lower,” Yury Nefedov, fixed income trader at Renaissance Capital in Moscow, said in e-mailed comments.
-“There some buyers, mostly closing short positions.”
+“There are no hysterics, but all bids in long-term bonds are 3 to 5 percent lower,” Yury Nefedov, a fixed income trader at Renaissance Capital in Moscow, said in e-mailed comments.
+“There are some buyers, mostly closing short positions.”

 Investors are pulling money from emerging markets at the fastest pace in two years.
 More than $19 billion left funds investing in developing-nation assets in the three weeks to June 12, the most since 2011, according to EPFR Global.

-The ruble’s three-month volatility rose 39 basis points to 11.4525, the highest since October 2012, data compiled by Bloomberg show.
-The yield on benchmark ruble bonds due 2027 jumped 29 basis points, or 0.29 percentage point, to 7.96 percent.
+The ruble’s three-month volatility rose 14 basis points to 11.2000, the highest since October 2012, data compiled by Bloomberg show.

 To contact the reporter on this story: Vladimir Kuznetsov in Moscow at email@example.com